-tips for your-end gifts
+tips for year end gifts

 “I was seldom able to see an opportunity until it had ceased to be one.”

-- are at least 59.5 years‐old, and
+- At least 59.5 years‐old

-- you want to make a generous charitable gift,
+- You want to make a generous charitable gift

 Avoidance of Capital Gains Tax, Income, a Charitable Deduction, and a Future Charitable Gift – If you want to sell highly appreciated assets without paying tax at the time of the sale, The Charitable Remainder Trust is a flexible tool to achieve your goals.
 You can continue to receive income from the asset value, receive an immediate tax deduction, and make a future gift to your favorite ministry or ministries.

 Qualified Charitable Distributions –Sometimes referred to as a Charitable Rollover, the QCD allows you to instruct your IRA custodian to send up to $100,000 per year to your favorite ministry or ministries.
-While this is not expected to change in the future, your window of opportunity for 2021 closes on December 31.
+While this is not expected to change in the future, your window of opportunity for 2023 closes on December 31.
 Most custodians need at least a few weeks to process the distribution, so the sooner you initiate it the better.